Los Angeles Employment Lawyers for Police and Sheriffs’ Deputies

 Helping law enforcement in LA County with whistleblower claims

-The choice of whether to file a whistleblower claim against the LAPD or the Los Angele County Sheriffs’ Department is daunting.
+The choice of whether to file a whistleblower claim against the LAPD or the Los Angeles County Sheriffs’ Department is daunting.
 We understand that most officers see themselves as a part of a brotherhood, and any attempt to point out corruption or systemic, illegal activity may be met with less-than-enthusiastic responses.
 Often, whistleblowers are subjected to bullying and harassing behavior, and shut out by their own colleagues.
 Even worse, many face retaliatory behaviors by commanding officers.
 This can include being:

 - Denied promotions and bonuses